oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

 kubectl port-forward K8S_RESOURCE_TYPE/K8S_RESOURCE_NAME [options] LOCAL_PORT:REMOTE_PORT_ON_RESOURCE
 ```

-For detailed usage, see [port-forward](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#port-forward)in the Kubernetes reference documentation and run `kubectl port-forward -h`.
+For detailed usage, see [port-forward](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#port-forward) in the Kubernetes reference documentation and run `kubectl port-forward -h`.

 For examples, notes, and warnings, see the [port forward example](#port-forward-example) and [port forward notes and warnings](#port-forward-notes-and-warnings) below.